This webpage contains a list of common questions, and their answers. Please read on!

 Where are the Waukesha County Community Gardens Located?

 The Community Gardens do not actually have an address.
 The Gardens are located on Northview Road in Waukesha, East of Grandview Boulevard and West of Pewaukee Road (just west of the Waukesha County Expo Grounds).
 The Waukesha County UW-Extension Community Gardens share the driveway with the Waukesha County Huber Facility.
+The address for the Huber Facility is: 1400 Northview Rd, Waukesha, WI 53188.
 The Huber Facility (red brick building) has County Signage at the entrance off Northview Road (there is no signage for the gardens).
 When driving down the driveway, the Huber Facility will be on the right and the Community Gardens will be on your left.
-The address for the Huber Facility is: N1 W25042 Northview Road, Waukesha WI 53188.
+Look for the bulletin board at the Community Gardens entrance.
 See Map.

 What does it cost to rent a garden plot and what does the fee include?

 Fees are $50 for a 20’ by 20’ plot and $70 for a 30’ by 30’ plot.
 Fee includes plowing in the Spring and water provided at the garden throughout the season.
 There is also a porto-potty on site for the summer months.

 How large are the Plots?

 Garden plots are 20’ by 20’ and 30’ by 30’.
 Plot sizes are approximate.
 Some may be wider or shorter (i.e. 22′ by 18′) or thinner and longer (i.e. 19′ by 21′).